Where to Stay in Vernazza (2025): Best Hotels, Sea-View Balconies & Station-Easy Picks

 Price Range | $$ Best For | Harbour-view balcony · Modern comfort · Couples

-La Casa dell’Eroico is right on Piazza Marconi — Vernazza’s main square — and has one of the few terraces that looks straight over the harbour and church.
-The apartment sits on the fourth floor (no lift, wide staircase), with a double bedroom, living room with sofa bed, and a full kitchen stocked for cooking.
-The terrace is the star: furnished with a dining table, loungers, and plenty of space to sit out at sunset while the piazza buzzes below.
-Practical perks like Wi-Fi, a washing machine, and modern fixtures (renovated in 2024) make it feel more comfortable than the average village stay.
-Run by Luca and his family — also behind Vernazza’s Eroico Wine project — it’s a solid choice if you want space, independence, and a direct connection to the local community.
+La Casa dell’Eroico is right on Piazza Marconi, the main square, and it’s one of the few places where your terrace looks directly over the harbour and church.
+The apartment is on the fourth floor (no lift, so be ready for stairs), with a proper bedroom, a living room with sofa bed, and a full kitchen if you want to cook.
+The terrace is the real draw — big enough for a table and loungers, and perfect for sunset while the square hums below.
+Practical extras like Wi-Fi, a washing machine, and a fresh renovation (2024) make it feel more comfortable than most village apartments.
+It’s run by Luca and his family, who also manage Vernazza’s Eroico Wine project, so you get a genuine local connection too.

 La Casa dell’Eroico